it-projects-llc/odoo-saas-tools/saas_server_demo/doc/index.rst

     ]
  }

-* the first image in the demo_images list will be used as title imgage for product
+* the first image in the demo_images list will be used as title image for product

 Demo modules list initialization